XLearning-SCU/Awesome-All-In-One-Image-Restoration/README.md

 # Awesome-All-In-One-Image-Restoration (Updating)

 This curated list of papers related to all-in-one image/video restoration.
-All-in-one image/video restoration aims to handle multiple degradations with one model.
+All-in-one image/video restoration aims to handle multiple degradations with one model [[1]](#AirNet).

 We mark works contributed by ourselves with ⭐.